Superkaki/ethereum-docker-image/README.md

 $ sudo ./build.sh 2
 ```

-This command will create a *node1* and a *node2*.
+This command will create a node1 and a node2.

+#### Run genesis block and start mining
-Once you have them created, go to the *node1*'s JavaScript command line and run the script named `run.sh` which is inside the image, indicating as first parameter the --*datadir*, in other words, the name of the folder where you want to save the keystore and files from the chain.
-This script will create an account, set it as etherbase, initializate the genesis block, start to mine it and open a web3 command line for that node:
+Once you have them created, go to the node1's JavaScript command line and run the script named `run.sh` which is inside the image, indicating as first parameter the --*datadir*, in other words, the name of the folder where you want to save the keystore and files from the chain.
+This script will create an account (whose password is *node*, you can modified this in *passwd* file), set it as etherbase, initializate the genesis block, start to mine it and open a web3 command line for that node:
 ```
 / #./run.sh node1
 ```
 First time you run it takes like 5 minutes to start mining because of the creation of DAG file, I recomend you to insert this file into the docker image so that it's no needed next time.

+#### Add a new peer to the network
-Now we got the chain created we want the *node2* to start to mine that same blockchain so we need to get the *enode* from the *node1*.
-Tpye `admin.nodeInfo` in the *node1*'s web3 command line to get information from this node:
+Now we got the chain created we want the node2 to start to mine that same blockchain so we need to get the *enode* from the node1.
+Tpye `admin.nodeInfo` in the node1's web3 command line to get information from this node:
 ```
 > admin.nodeInfo
 ```

-Got something like this, take note of the enode hash:
+Got something like this, take note of the enode id:

 ```
 {